matthiask/blacknoise/README.md

 application.add(BASE_DIR / "static", "/static")
 ```

+The example uses Django, but you can wrap any ASGI application.

 `BlackNoise` will automatically handle all paths below the prefixes added, and
 either return the files or return 404 errors if files do not exist.
 The files
 are added on server startup, which also means that `BlackNoise` only knows
 about files which existed at that particular point in time.

+`BlackNoise` doesn't watch the added folders for changes; if you add new files
+you have to restart the server, otherwise those files aren't served.
+It doesn't
+cache file contents though, so changes to files are directly picked up.

 ## Improving performance